Khirtharia: Paleoecology

 Life restoration of Anthracobune, a small perissodactyl which shared some of its range with Khirtharia.

 Khirtharia inhabited Kashmir, northern India, about 50 million years ago, at the same time as the beginning of the formation of the Himalayan mountains.
 India was an island subcontinent during the temporal range of Khirtharia, and the process of collision and subsequent mountain building of the Himalayas had only just begun during Khirtharia's emergence.
 At the time, Kashmir was a wet, tropical flood basin with many shallow marine formations; this is explained by the fact it was an equatorial coastal region during the Early Eocene Climatic Optimum, where temperatures were significantly higher than normal.
 This led to the global climate being a "greenhouse Earth", meaning that there were no year-round ice caps.
 There were likely large rainforests and mangrove forests along the coastlines of northern India at the time, coinciding with plankton blooms due to the extreme heat.
 The climate was very humid.

 Khirtharia inhabited the Ganda Kas and Lammidhan localities and Chorgali and Kuldana formations in Pakistan and the Subathu formation in India.
 Khirtharia inflata and Khirtharia aurea are known only from the Subathu and Chorgali formations respectively.
 K. dayi is the most widespread species of Khirtharia, being found at the Chorkkali area and Kuldana formation.
 Khirtharia is commonly found in red to grey, maroon shale.

-Among its closest relatives, Khirtharia coexisted with every other species of Raoellidae (Haqueina, Kunmunella, Indohyus, Metkatius, Rajouria) and many early pakicetids, ambulocetids, and protocetids; pakicetids: (Pakicetus, Ichthyolestes), ambulocetids: (Gandakasia), protocetids: (Protocetus, Indocetus).
-Khirtharia also coexisted with Anthrocobune, Pilgrimella, and Lammidhania, which were small perissodactyls, and Eotitanops, a brontothere.
+Among its closest relatives, Khirtharia coexisted with every other species of Raoellidae (Kunmunella, Indohyus, Metkatius, Rajouria) and many early pakicetids, ambulocetids, and protocetids; pakicetids: (Pakicetus, Ichthyolestes), ambulocetids: (Gandakasia), protocetids: (Protocetus, Indocetus).
+Khirtharia also coexisted with Anthrocobune, Pilgrimella, Haqueina, and Lammidhania, which were small perissodactyls, and Eotitanops, a brontothere.